|Nutritional Guidelines (per serving)|

 Cook the hash until the underside begins to brown, or about 10 minutes.
 Reduce the heat to low.

 Continue cooking the hash, shaking the skillet occasionally to prevent it from sticking, until the underside is crusty and well browned, or about 10 more minutes.

 Using the back of a spoon, make four indentations in the hash.

 One at a time, break eggs into a saucer and slip them into the indentations.
 Increase the heat to moderate, cover the skillet and cook until the eggs are just set, about 6 minutes.

-Cut the hash into wedges, garnish with chopped parsley, if desired and serve immediately.
+Cut the hash into 4 wedges, garnish with chopped parsley if using, and serve immediately.